broadinstitute/computational-resources/README.md

-# Welcome to GPP R&D's Computational Resource
+# Welcome to GPP R&D's Computational Resources

 This repository will help you navigate through computational resources necessary to get started with data analysis.